Dancing Crazy: Composition

 "Dancing Crazy is so fun.
 I just think about going out with my friends and going to parties and having a good time.
 [One of my] favorite parts of the song is when is when I say 'I know whatever happens, you will be right by my side'.
 It's just like, you know you'll always have your friends there."

 Commonsensemedia wrote, "Dancing Crazy, ... has one thing on its mind: cutting loose on the dance floor until the wee hours of the morning.
 Written by Avril Lavigne, the song describes staying out all night, spending most of it dancing (with a little kissing thrown in) – "You, me in the spotlight / Running around till the end of the night / Hot, hot keep it comin' / We can rock out till the early morning."
 Though the actions in this tune aren't necessarily irresponsible, they may be a little iffy for the youngest tweens."

+"Dancing Crazy" has been described as bubblegum pop-punk, synthpop, new wave and rock song with a similar composition to What the Hell by Avril Lavigne.